Cloufish/Awesome-Worldwide-ITSecurity-Specialists/contributing.md

 - Fork this project
 - Please add the content to the `README.md`.
 Make also sure that:
 * The links are only with **Youtube channels or Twitch channels**
+* If the person is not on two or more subsections and to be declared only in one subsection.
 - Submit a pull request.

 ## Removing from the List